marcwright/marcwright-jekyll/_posts/2016-02-29-rails-angular-bower.markdown

 //= require angular/angular
 //= require_tree .
 ~~~

- - Let's import our bootstrap stylesheets in `app/assets/stylesheets/application.css.scss` beneath all of the comments.
+9) Let's import our bootstrap stylesheets in `app/assets/stylesheets/application.css.scss` beneath all of the comments.
 Also, be sure to add the `.scss` extension to the file name:

 ~~~scss
 @import "bootstrap-sass-official/assets/stylesheets/bootstrap-sprockets";
 @import "bootstrap-sass-official/assets/stylesheets/bootstrap";
 ~~~

-## MVC to serve our Angular app
+## Add a doorway route for our Angular app

-- Add `root 'home#index'` to `routes.rb`.
-This will be the main route that will serve our Angular app.
+10) Add `root 'home#index'` to `routes.rb`.
+This will be the main route that will serve as the doorway to our Angular app.

-- Let's create a controller for that route.
+11) Let's create a controller for that route.
 Create `app/assets/controllers/home_controller.rb` and add:

 ~~~ruby
 class HomeController < ApplicationController